rsdoiel/antenna/archives/2025/science_and_technology_2025.15.md

 ---

 ## Uncle Sam kills funding for CVE program.
-Yes, that CVE
+Yes, that CVE program

 date: 2025-04-16, updated: 2025-04-16, from: The Register (UK I.T.
 News)